 These are usually packed with a lot of sugar and vitamins, although it is not recommended to eat them regularly you should still have at least some for the harder days.

-This is excellent food, no special storing conditions needed and have a high-calorie index.
+This is excellent food, no special storing conditions needed, and have a high-calorie index.

-Do not underestimate the power of vitamins, most canned and dried foods lack certain vitamins and without them, your situation could go from bad worse in a few days.
-In the case of a power outage, you will have difficulty in procuring foods with a lot of vitamins such as vegetables.
+Do not underestimate the power of vitamins, most canned and dried foods lack certain vitamins and without them, your situation could go from bad to worse in a few days.
+In the case of a power outage, you will have difficulty procuring foods with a lot of vitamins such as vegetables.

-While these are somewhat processed and dehydrated these still keep a portion of their vitamins.
+While these are somewhat processed and dehydrated they still keep a portion of their vitamins.
 In addition to this, you could use them in combination with powdered foods to make a more nutritious meal.

 You might not think this is important, but have you ever eaten any food without any spices on it.
-If you are not used to eating foods which have no spice on them, not even salt or sugar you will find the taste of food to be so bland that Gordon Ramsey will start yelling at you.
+If you are not used to eating foods that have no spice on them, not even salt or sugar you will find the taste of food to be so bland that Gordon Ramsey will start yelling at you.

 Aim to get some mixed nuts as these are high in fats and vitamins.